 For New Years (which is also my birthday), ya boy flew down (on none other than Spirit Airlines of course!
 How else would a young king fly?) to Atlanta to kick it with one of my old Adrian College buddies and good friend Birane (IG: ChaCha_buckets give him a follow).
 I arrived Saturday and planned to leave early Tuesday morning.
 We kicked it on Saturday, went hard on Sunday (New Year’s Eve) and ended the trip with a bang on Monday (New Year’s Day and my birthday) by heading to the legendary gentlemen’s club Follies.
 Yes, the same follies Drake said he was taking his ghostwriter to (Track: Digital Dash).
 Yes, the same follies Black Youngsta pulled up to on pill, pill, pills (Track: Hip Hoppa).
 Yes, the same follies Quavo spent $10k in while n**gas watched and hated (Track: Too Hotty).
 There are two things about Atlanta to me that make it special when you think of “the culture”, the music and the strip clubs; amongst all the other black excellence that’s down there of course.
 When we went to the clubs and the DJ played “March Madness”, “Best Friend”, and “I Think I Love Her” ( Future, Young Thug, Gucci Mane); it felt different for me because that’s where these great artist are from.
 Atlanta is a hip-hop mecca.
 The same thing goes for the strip clubs!
-Follies and Onyx are legendary in the black culture do to the significance of Atlanta and the strip club culture.
+Follies and Onyx are legendary in the black culture due to the significance of Atlanta and the strip club culture.
 BUT that’s not why I’m here.

 I walked into Follies and I instantly felt the magnitude of that moment smack me in the face.
 “I am now apart of history”, I whispered while walking in.
 I ran to the ATM to get some money out, and as the $5 ATM charge fee shows up on the screen it triggered Jay-Z’s famous line that made black twitter stand still on that faithful April 4th of 2017: